In genetics, it is an abnormality caused by the rearrangement of parts between non-homologous chromosomes.

 This is called a karyotype test.
 Some research suggests that balanced translocation in the mother is more likely to be associated with recurrent miscarriages, but the parents can also be carriers.

-It is also possible to do a test during pregnancy to look for if a baby has a chromosome translocation.
+It is also possible to test during pregnancy to look for if a baby has a chromosome translocation.
 This is called prenatal diagnosis and is something you may want to discuss with your geneticist.

 There is no cure for balanced translocation, and in most cases, the only adverse health effect is recurrent miscarriage.

-Consequently, couples with a known and balanced translocation who fear both the emotional trauma and the physical trauma that repeated pregnancy loss can cause may want to explore more high-tech means of carrying a pregnancy to term.
+Consequently, couples with a known and balanced translocation who fear both the emotional and physical trauma that repeated pregnancy loss can cause may want to explore more high-tech means of carrying a pregnancy to term.

-In some cases, couples with balanced translocation may opt for a treatment called preimplantation genetic diagnosis (PGD).
+In some cases, couples with a balanced translocation may opt for a treatment called preimplantation genetic diagnosis (PGD).

 What about other family members?